-First, one has to create a textual description of the entity-relationship model in a Curry program file as an (exported!) top-level operation type ERD (w.r.t. the type definitions given in the system library Database.ERD) and store it in some program file, e.g., "MyERD.curry".
+First, one has to create a textual description of the entity-relationship model in a Curry program file as an (exported!) top-level operation type ERD (w.r.t. the type definitions defined in the module Database.ERD of the package cdbi) and store it in some program file, e.g., "MyERD.curry".
 The directory examples in the package spicey10 contains two examples for such ERD program files: